Localization for In-App Automation

 - Select Upload and click Insert Media.

 Buttons: Enter button label text and click Add button.
 Banner and modal messages support up to two buttons.
 Fullscreen messages support up to five buttons.
-If more than one button is added, choose a button layout: separate, joined, or stacked.
+If there are two buttons total, choose a button layout: separate, joined, or stacked.

 When you have finished adding localizations, click in the header and complete the rest of the steps in the composer.